-When you’re first starting to play an instrument, it’s important to find a compromise between affordability and good quality.
+When you’re first starting to look for a violin brand, it’s important to find a compromise between affordability and good quality.
 It’s not always smart to buy the cheapest model available, as not only is this likely to produce a poor sound and hamper any incentive to practice or progress, but it’s likely to lose a lot of value on the resale market – it’s worth bearing in mind that student models will be resold at some later date, whether you’re moving onto something better, or to another instrument altogether.

 Violin Brands – Factory

 Perhaps the most common of the factory violin brands is the Chinese-produced Stentor.
 If you’re at school and given an instrument to take home to try, there’s a good chance it’s a Stentor.
 Although quality control assessments take place before they leave the factory, these instruments are not hand-assembled, and as a consequence, often lacking the individuality that handmade violins provide.

 A solid choice for a less expensive student instrument of any kind is Yamaha; the Yamaha name is synonymous with reliability and value for money.
 Again, individuality is unlikely to be a key factor in deciding to buy a Yamaha violin, but the set-up – especially with good quality strings and a good bow – is likely to be more conducive to continued practice and play.

 Perhaps the most intriguing out of the factory-produced violin brands is Hofner, a German maker.
 Producers of “white” instruments – unvarnished, and with only a fingerboard attached – from student to professional level, they provide an ideal opportunity to ask a maker if they can set up your instrument to suit you, and, for a relatively small amount of money, get your hands on a good-quality, semi-handmade instrument that can take you several years into your playing life.

 Violin Brands – Handmade